About The Fault Line

 The Fault Line collaborates with a small network of contributors who support our reporting through editorial, technical and visual work.
 Contributors include:

-• Nadra Nittle — Award-winning journalist and recent finalist for the National Awards for Education Reporting, recognized for her coverage of immigration and education.
+• Nadra Nittle — Award-winning journalist and a 2026 recipient of an Excellence-in-Features Journalism Award from the Society for Features Journalism.
 She is founder of The Fault Line, where she leads human-centered journalism focused on California.
-Her work has appeared in Vox, The Guardian, The Atlantic, NBC News and the History Channel website.
+Her work has appeared in a number of outlets, including Vox, The Guardian, The Atlantic, NBC News and the History Channel website.

 • Stella Kalinina — Award-winning photographer whose work has appeared in The New York Times, NBC News, High Country News, Bloomberg Businessweek and Le Monde.